GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 The TRS-80 Model II keyboard is rather bulky and occupies a lot of desk space.
 Sometime you even do not have a proper working keyboard.
 This project describes a solution where you use Putty running on a Windows or Linux computer with an Arduino as keyboard replacement for a TRS-80 Model II.
-Connection is by means of a USB cable.
+Connection between PC and Srduino is by means of a standard USB cable.

 <img width="300"  src="https://github.com/user-attachments/assets/38e45ba9-abd1-4610-a2d1-7861c1418159" />